mbender74/de.marcbender.bottompullview/README.md

 		y: -1
 	},
 	viewShadowRadius:6,
-	parentView:YOUR-PULLVIEW-CONTROLLER-parentView, // parentContainer the pullviewControll is a child of contentView:bottomScrollView, // content for inside the pullviewControll contentIsScrollable:true, // if the content is a tableView, listView, or scrollView adjustScrollableContentInsets:true, // if the contentInsets should be automaticly 	adjusted for the scrollView,tableView - only effective when using module 	"de.marcbender.tableviewextension" bottomInset:extraBottomInset // extra bottomInset for the scrollView,tableView (depends 	on safeArea bottom) - only effective when using module 	"de.marcbender.tableviewextension"
+	parentView:YOUR-PULLVIEW-CONTROLLER-parentView, // parentContainer the pullviewController is a child of contentView:bottomView, // content for inside the pullviewController contentIsScrollable:true, // if the content is a tableView, listView, or scrollView adjustScrollableContentInsets:true, // if the contentInsets should be automaticly 	adjusted for the scrollView,tableView - only effective when using module 	"de.marcbender.tableviewextension" bottomInset:0 // extra bottomInset (INTEGER) for the scrollView,tableView (depends 	on safeArea bottom) - only effective when using module 	"de.marcbender.tableviewextension"
 });

-WHATEVERVIEW_OR_WINDOW.add(pullViewControll);
+WHATEVERVIEW_OR_WINDOW.add(pullviewController);
 ```

 ## License